DigitalPhonetics/IMS-Toucan/README.md

 - `UserWarning: Detected call of lr_scheduler.step() before optimizer.step().` - We use a custom scheduler, and torch incorrectly thinks that we call the scheduler and the optimizer in the wrong order.
 Just ignore this warning, it is completely meaningless.
+- Loss turns to `NaN` - The default learning rates work on clean data.
+If your data is less clean, try using the scorer to find problematic samples, or reduce the learning rate.
+The most common problem is there being pauses in the speech, but nothing that hints at them in the text.
+That's why ASR corpora, which leave out punctuation are usually difficult to use for TTS.

 ---